Sumy: Museums

 The Sumy Regional Art Museum was opened in 1920.
 It started with nationalized private collections of the town and district.
 Paintings of Taras Shevchenko, Vladimir Borovikovsky, I. Shyskin, Arkhip Kuindzhi and Tetyana Yablonska are on display, including a Dutch landscape by a painter of Jan van Goyen's circle.
 Today the museum contains unique paintings and works of applied art.
 The building of the early 20th century originally belonged to the State Bank.

 The Museum of Local Lore was opened in 1920.
 In the years of fascist occupation, the most important items of its collections were lost.
 Today it contains unique collections covering archeology and the natural history of the Sumy region.
 It is located in the building of the 19th century which originally was the seat of the district government.
 In 1905 it was given to the printing house and publishing house of the first Sumy newspapers.
 In different years the building was visited by A. Kuprin and V. Korolenko, the famous Russian writers.

 The Chekhov Museum, located on Chekhov street is an architectural complex representing Lintvarev's country estate of the 18th and 19th centuries.
-In 1888 and 1889 a great writer and dramatist Anton Chekhov was dreaming to settle in Luka forever but his dream did not come true.
-“Abbacia and the Adriatic Sea are wonderful, but Luka and Psiol are better” – he wrote in his letter from Italy to his friends in Sumy in 1894.
-This is also a place where Anton Chekhov's brother, Nikolai Chekhov, died in 1889.
+In 1888 and 1889 the great writer and dramatist Anton Chekhov was dreaming of settling in Luka forever, but his dream did not come true.
+“Abbacia and the Adriatic Sea are wonderful, but Luka and Psiol are better,” he wrote in 1894 in a letter from Italy to his friends in Sumy.
+This is also a place where n Chekhov's brother, Nikolai Chekhov, died in 1889.

 The Museum of Banking history in the Sumy oblast and the History of Ukrainian Money was founded in 2006 to commemorate the 10th anniversary of the Ukrainian Academy of Banking based on a unique collection of Ukrainian bonds – the paper money out of circulation, which were given to the academy by the National Bank of Ukraine.
 The exposition of the bonds is arranged in the thematic-chronological order - from the first appearance of money to the present day.
 In addition to the numerous historical documents, photographs, metal money (coins, souvenir bars), and commemorative medals of the National Bank of Ukraine, there is an exhibition presenting technical appliances used in the banking industry in the late 20th century.